Game Theory

 Section titled “Superstructure Changes The Game”The same human desire does not create the same game in every world.
 Jiang uses “superstructure” to name the big picture that changes the rules: population, wealth, technology, enemies, demographics, economics, culture, politics, and religion.
 In the dating lecture, the superstructure determines the nature of the gameLoading source trail.

 That matters because game theory is historical, not a frozen formula.
 A poor village, an expanding competitive society, and a wealthy overpopulated society do not turn sex, marriage, children, money, and rank into the same incentives.
-In one setting, arranged marriage can solve survival and reproduction.
+In one setting, arranged marriage can solve survival.
 In another, dating becomes a status market.
 In another, pronatalist money fails because people want status, and status is zero-sumLoading source trail.

 The school lecture gives the institutional version.
 Officially, school teaches literacy, competence, creativity, collaboration, and lifelong learning.
 But the stakeholder game can reward something else: parents want face, students want grades and belonging, administrators want no trouble, colleges want tuition, teachers want survival, and government wants stability.
 Jiang’s answer to a student is blunt: learning can become the game that matters leastLoading source trail.